zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

     ![Screenshot of the Basics tab, with fields set to the previously mentioned settings.](media/sql-server-2008-r2-vm-basics-tab.png "Create a virtual machine Basics tab")

 5. Select the **SQL Server settings** tab from the top menu.
-Default values are used for Disks, Networking, Management and Advanced, so you don't need to do anything on those tabs.
+Default values are used for Disks, Networking, Management, and Advanced tabs, so you don't need to do anything on those tabs.

     ![The SQL Server settings tab is highlighted and selected in the Create a virtual machine configuration tabs list.](media/sql-server-create-vm-sql-settings-tab.png "Create a virtual machine configuration tabs")